-The purpose of this report is to present the results of several analyses that have been performed during and subsequent to the COVID quarantine actions.
+This report presents the results of several analyses that have been performed during and subsequent to the COVID quarantine actions.
 The base week (Week 1 on all charts) was originally the crash results from the week of March 4-10, 2020.
-This week was used in the original studies, since this was the last week in which the traffic volume and vehicle mix were considered to be "normal."
+This week was used in the original studies, since this was the last week in which the traffic volume and mix were considered to be "normal."